Kim Noll, M.S., Ed.S., LEP, ABSNP

 Kim is a Licensed Educational Psychologist and Board Certified School Neuropsychologist with over 20 years’ experience working in both schools and private practice with students of all learning abilities and all ages, from preschoolers to postgraduates.

-As a specialist in learning assessment, educational consultation, and student advocacy, her passion is helping students understand their individual learning profiles so that they can take an active role in their learning and become advocates for their own needs.
+As a specialist in assessment, educational consultation, and student advocacy, her passion is helping students understand their individual learning profiles so that they can take an active role in their learning and become advocates for their own needs.
 She uses the assessment process to uncover information that can help students access appropriate assistance and to generate an individualized learning plan that helps families understand what specific interventions to pursue.

 Kim has both educational psychology and school neuropsychology specialties.
 She has also developed social cognitive classrooms at both the middle and high school levels; helped write a district crisis manual; taught and consulted in TEACCH-based preschool classes for students with autism; taught a middle school literacy class; served as a summer school principal for Special Education programs.
 Additionally, She has also served as President, President-Elect, and Secretary/Treasurer of the Santa Clara County Association of School Psychologists (SCCASP).